Blosc/bloscpack/README.md

     blpk: error: output file 'data.dat.blp' exists!
     zsh» ./blpk -f c data.dat

-By default, the number of threads that Blosc uses is detrmined by the number of cores detected on your system.
+By default, the number of threads that Blosc uses is determined by the number of cores detected on your system.
 You can change this using the ``[-n |
 --nthreads]`` option:

     zsh» ./blpk -n 1 c data.dat